progressdb/ProgressDB/kms/README.md

 ## Troubleshooting

-- If peer-credential checks fail, verify the server and KMS are running under expected UIDs and that socket filesystem permissions restrict access to the KMS socket appropriately.
+- If connectivity or authentication checks fail, verify the KMS HTTP endpoint is reachable and that transport authentication (mTLS, tokens) is configured correctly.
 - If `mlock` fails, check `ulimit -l` or systemd `LimitMEMLOCK` settings.

 ## Packaging